 Never eat chocolate layer cake with FROSTING again?!

-Well, as it turns out, rebellion wasn’t exactly my best move.
+Well, as it turns out, the rebellion wasn’t exactly my best move.
 I defiantly continued to eat my old standards, and it landed me with an even more severe (and obstinate) case of candida, one that required more than a full year on the diet. . . just to get it somewhat under control.

 Now, four years later, I do still follow a modified version of the ACD, and know that I’ll be living an anti-candida lifestyle for life.